VirosaLi/kmeans-clustering-cpp/README.md

 # K-Means clustering in C++

 ## Forked Repo for CSE 569S
 This program is already refactored and ported into the provided framework.
-This acts as a reference to the original program.
+This is a reference to the original program.

 Changes made in the framework include:
 * Separate a header from the cpp file.
 * Replace deprecated libraries.
 * Use more robust RNG.
-* Port the main function to the framework's cli.
+* Port the main function to the framework's CLI.
 * New I/O functions.
 * And more...

-## Description From Original Author
+## Original Description From the Author

 #### This is a C++ implementation of the simple K-Means clustering algorithm.